blakeelias/grok-evals/WRITEUP.md

 * Better Metrics: ??

+Extending $\Tau^2$'s binary success metric to a continuous utility metric balancing correctness, efficiency and communication cost.

+"Better Metrics

+To capture this richer notion of collaboration, I propose replacing τ²’s binary success criterion with a continuous utility function that balances task correctness, efficiency, and communication cost.
+Each episode yields a composite reward:

+𝑅 = 𝛼𝑆−𝛽1𝐻−𝛽2𝑇−𝛽3𝐶

+where 𝑆 represents successful completion or partial credit for progress toward the goal, 𝐻 is the number of human interventions or clarification requests, 𝑇 measures total reasoning or execution time, and 𝐶 quantifies human communication effort (e.g., tokens typed or time spent responding).
+This metric rewards agents that are both effective and considerate collaborators—achieving high task success while minimizing human cognitive load.
+Unlike fixed accuracy metrics, this formulation evaluates how well the AI manages uncertainty and partnership dynamics, aligning performance assessment with real-world human preferences for systems that are helpful, efficient, and low-friction to work with."

 * Implementation Considerations:

 A study with real humans could have humans present realistic requests to an AI agent, provide a time-estimate of how long the task would take them if on their own, and then respond in a timed environment any time the AI agent requests their input.

+"Implementing the proposed τ²-A benchmark requires capturing realistic human input while maintaining reproducibility.
+Two complementary approaches can achieve this.
+First, in simulated-user mode, an auxiliary LLM acts as the human partner, holding a hidden “ground-truth” preference description while revealing only partial information through responses to clarification queries.
+This enables large-scale, deterministic evaluation of ambiguity resolution.
+Second, in human-study mode, real users provide authentic requests and clarifications in a timed environment, allowing direct measurement of communication cost and subjective satisfaction.
+Both modes can share the same infrastructure as τ²—tools, task APIs, and interaction logging—augmented with new tool-calls for requesting clarification and recording response metadata.
+By keeping the environment modular and extending τ²’s existing protocols, τ²-A remains technically compatible while introducing the crucial dimension of adaptive collaboration, making it feasible for both automated and human-centered evaluation at scale."

 ## Benchmark Implementation